Overview

 All C# objects inherit from

-object
+object -

 The technique where code accepts

-as a type and then requires casting back into its true type later is known as Boxing/Unboxing -
+objectas a type and then requires casting back into its true type later is known as Boxing/Unboxing -

 e.g. a typical event handler for a button click

-The sender is passed as anprivate void cancelBtn_Click(Object sender, EventArgs e) { Button b = sender as Button; // ... more code here }
+The sender is passed as anprivate void cancelBtn_Click(Object sender, EventArgs e) { Button b = sender as Button; // ... more code here }objectbut has to be cast back to aButtonbefore we can access its properties and methods - Use the Visual Studio debugger to help determine an objects 'true' type

 -